vaishakp/waveformtools/docs/source/transforms.rst

 Computation of SWSH basis functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two choised for computing the SWSH basis functions required in the transformations.
-One using numpy implementation and the other using sympy.
-In the former method, the computations are only accurate upto about 12 decimals for :math:`\\ell \\leq 20` but they are fast.
-In the latter, the SWSH can be computed to any precision required at the cost of speed.
+One is named `fast` and is implemented using numpy, and the other is a `precise`.
+The latter method uses sympy (and optionally gmpy) and is capable of computing the SWSHs at arbitrary accuracy, upto any number of digits as requested by the user.
+In the former method, the computations are fast and accurate upto about 14 decimals for :math:`\\ell \\leq 25`.
+In the latter, the SWSH can be computed to any precision required at the cost of execution time.